 No. Under Chapter 720.02 of the Hamilton Code of Ordinances, no medical marijuana dispensary licensed under Chapter 3796 of the Ohio Revised Code may operate within the City of Hamilton.
 Hence, there are no medical marijuana retail stores in the city.

-Since there are no cannabis dispensaries in the city, the only legal means of purchasing cannabis online is to order medical cannabis online from other Ohio jurisdictions that have not prohibited the operations of cannabis retailers.
-Note that only medical cannabis is available for sale, and deliveries are not permitted in the state.
-Therefore, buyers must visit the store to pick up their orders.
+Since there are no cannabis dispensaries in the city, the only legal means of purchasing cannabis online is to order marijuana online from other Ohio jurisdictions that have not prohibited the operations of cannabis retailers.
+However, cannabis deliveries are not permitted in the state.
+Therefore, buyers must visit out-of-town stores to pick up their orders.

 There are no cannabis dispensaries in Hamilton.
 Therefore, there are no retail stores to visit in the city.

 Upon inclusion in the registry, patients will receive medical marijuana cards that legally qualify them to purchase medical cannabis from state-licensed dispensaries.
-While the City of Hamilton has banned medical cannabis dispensaries, the medical marijuana ID card issued under the OMMCP qualifies Hamilton patients to purchase medical cannabis from other Ohio cities.
+While the City of Hamilton has banned medical cannabis dispensaries, the medical marijuana ID card issued under this Program qualifies Hamilton patients to purchase medical cannabis from dispensaries in other Ohio cities.

-While the OMMCP is typically open to persons aged 18 and older, HB 523 allows minors and patients who are incapacitated to designate adult caregivers to purchase medical marijuana on behalf of registered patients.
-Note that HB 523 does not make any provision for the home cultivation of medical cannabis by patients or their caregivers.
+While the Ohio medical cannabis program is open to persons aged 18 and older, HB 523 allows minors and patients who are incapacitated to designate adult caregivers to purchase medical marijuana on behalf of registered patients.

-Medical cannabis consumption on private property is allowed in Hamilton.
+Cannabis consumption on private property is allowed in Hamilton.
 However, it is against the law to consume cannabis in public areas.
 For individuals residing in rented apartments, it is mandatory to seek permission from landlords before consuming cannabis there.
-Recreational marijuana use is illegal in public and private spaces.

 There are no cannabis dispensaries in the City of Hamilton.